PeeteKeesel/gnn-for-drug-response-prediction/README.md

-                            saved in the processed path --raw_path                path to the raw datasets --processed_path          path to the processed datasets --combined_score_thresh   threshold below which to cut of the gene-gene interactions --gdsc                    the type of GDSC database to use for training
+                            saved in the processed path --raw_path                path to the raw datasets --processed_path          path to the processed datasets --combined_score_thresh   threshold below which to cut off the gene-gene interactions --gdsc                    the type of GDSC database to use for training
 ```